saitaiky/notebook/docs/docs/cloud-computing/aws/database/dynamoDB.md

 ### DynamoDB Stream for a hybrid solution

-DynamoDB can take advantage of DynamoDB Streams and AWS Lambda to integrate seamlessly with one or more existing relational database systems.
+DynamoDB can take advantage of DynamoDB Streams and AWS Lambda to integrate seamlessly with one or more **existing relational database systems**.
 To check what 3 steps to be implemented, check this blog [Best practices for implementing a hybrid database system](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-hybrid.html#bp-hybrid-problems)

 ### Conditional writes